thenetcircle/dino/docs/md/rest.md

 ## POST /set-admin

-Set a user as a global super user.
+Set a user as a global moderator.

 Request contains user ID and the user's name (in case the user doesn't exist):